abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws-loadbalancer.md

 ![reach your website using https](img/https-dns-connect.png)

-The status is secured and we get some information from the certificate
+The connection is secured, and the certificate information is visible in the browser.